-The Docker containers can easily communicate through network with other containers and hosts using new network configuration technologies.
-The network configuration for Dockers is made more convenient with launching of these new methods.
-The virtual interface called docker0 is helpful for network configuration set up among Docker containers.
+The Docker containers can easily communicate through the network with other containers and hosts using new network configuration technologies.
+The network configuration for Dockers is made more convenient with the launching of these new methods.
+The virtual interface called docker0 is helpful for network configuration setup among Docker containers.

-In this chapter, we shall discuss about virtual docker0 interface, how a Docker is configured to local networks, multiple host networking for Dockers, installation and configuration technologies used with Dockers.
+In this chapter, we shall discuss the virtual docker0 interface, how a Docker is configured to local networks, multiple host networking for Dockers, and installation and configuration technologies used with Dockers.

-There are four simple ways using which the Docker containers can easily be configured on local area network.
-The solutions that are discussed below are not practical but just illustrate few of the fundamental network technologies that are available with Linux Operating system.
+There are four simple ways using which the Docker containers can easily be configured on the local area network.
+The solutions that are discussed below are not practical but just illustrate a few of the fundamental network technologies that are available with the Linux Operating system.

 If any user wishes to use any of the solutions rather than technology demonstrations, he might pay attention to pipework scripting which is used for automating these network configurations.

 In the given examples, there is a host having IP address 188.8.131.52 on the 184.108.40.206/20 network.
 Here we have to create a Docker container that is exposed like: 220.127.116.11.
 If you run Fedora version 20 along with Docker version 1.1.2, the package utils-Linux is brand enough for including nsenter Docker command.
 In case you lack that convenient tool, a simpler Docker direction set exists to create the nster command in ipetazzo/nsenter in GitHub Windows installation.